 - Always get children to rinse their feet before they get in the hot tub so they don’t take any grass or mud in with them.

 Can babies go in hot tubs?
+What are the age restrictions for the use of a hot tub?

 The overriding recommendation is that no child under the age of five should ever be allowed to use a hot tub.
 This advice is fully backed up by safety bodies and medical professionals.
 So, the answer to the question, can babies get in hot tubs, is most definitely ‘no’.